Skip to Content

 Halfway through the tour, you will be treated to a restaurant lunch (included in your ticket price) in Glenorchy.
 So, no need to pack a picnic.
 Be sure to let the tour operator know ahead of time if you have any dietaries or allergies.

 Because this LOTR tour includes so many stops this is a great tour option for die-hard Lord of the Rings fans.
 Plus, the opportunity to see the costumes and weapons used in the movies is truly a unique one.
-Worth noting is that because it’s a full-day tour (9 hours) it may not be ideal for those already short on time in their Queenstown itinerary.
+Worth noting is that because it’s a full-day tour (9 hours) it may not be ideal for those already short on time in their itinerary.

 On top of all the Lord of the Rings stops, you’ll also explore Glenorchy and the region outside the town that’s literally called “Paradise”.
 This region borders Mt Aspiring National Park near the Routeburn Track.
 This is the perfect tour not only for Lord of the Rings fans but also for those who want to do a day trip to Glenorchy!